royojeda/chess/README.md

 ## Reflections

-I believe that this game has been one of the most complex pieces of software that I have had to write.
-In terms of the sheer scope of building an application, this is probably my best work yet, but I know that it's nowhere near perfect.
+This has been one of the most complex pieces of software that I've made.
+At the time of writing, this is probably my best work yet, although I do know that it's not perfect.

-However, it is at a point where any further improvements would not be worthwhile to me.
-The project specifications are all met, along with several additional features that I think are essential.
-It may, or may not be good, but for now, it's good enough.
+I've decided that any further improvement would not be worthwhile to me at this time.
+The project specifications are met, along with several additional features that I added just because I think they are essential to my interpretation of a usable chess game.
+Where or not it's good is subjective, but for now, it's good enough.